Schema Patches

 -

-Review the diff — Inspect the patch to see exactly what would change relative to the live schema.
-The patch response includes property-level diffs for every modified field and mapping, so you can verify each change before it goes live.
+Review the diff — Inspect the patch to see exactly what would change relative to the live schema, with property-level before/after values for every modified field and mapping, so you can verify each change before it goes live.

 -